kingdonb/cdcongitopscon2023-slides/slides.md

 # Omitted Features

-* Wasm does not have a string type
+* Wasm has no string type
-* Numbers and well-defined data structures
+* Numbers and well-defined data structures only(ish)
-* You can allocate memory and make a pointer
-* Keep the length around
+* Allocate memory, make ptr
+* Pass ptr to str+length/size

 # Ruby and pointers

 * I don't want to do pointer math at all
-* Could not figure out how to do:
+* Could not figure out how do:
   * Wasm as library
-* I spent some time on this
+* I spent some time on this, couldn't figure unfortunately

+# Ruby and Wasm lib

+* I need string return values
 * Reverted to WASI
 * We can parse the output 👍
+* Now let's try to solve a real problem

 # What is Spin?